junaidbhura/wp-image-shortcode/README.md

 ## What's on the roadmap for this plugin?

-Makging the shortcode work perfectly would be the top priority.
-Other functionality like dynamic image thumbnails can be considered once this plugin has a solid foundation.
+Making the shortcode work perfectly would be the top priority at this point.
+Other functionality like dynamic images can be considered once this plugin has a solid foundation.

 ## Contributing

 Please contribute!!
-The plugin in it's current form is more of a protorype.
+The plugin in it's current form is more of a prototype.
 So contributers will be more than welcome to make it a solid plugin, so it can be considered by WordPress core!